-DEC: Department Executive Committee.
-The Board of Directors for the Department.
+D DEC Department Executive Committee.
+The Board of Directors for the department.
 Department: Within the Auxiliary, each state (as well as Puerto Rico and District of Columbia) is known as a "Department."
-Each Department has their own constitution and is governed by a department executive committee.
-Department Presidents change annually; however, each department has a Department Secretary who typically handles day-to-day business and is usually the first point of contact for the Department.
+Each department has their own constitution and is governed by a department executive committee.
+Department presidents typically change annually; however, each department has a department secretary who typically handles day-to-day business and is usually the first point of contact for the department.
+There are currently 52 Departments in the ALA.